Rotary Adventure in Human Rights (RAHR) 2019

 We have now completed three years of RAHR programing.
 By all reports, the program has been an outstanding success.
 The first three pilot programs were held in August of 2015, 2016 and 2017.
 The RAHR program is now an estabished Initiative of World Peace Partners and was once again conducted in 2018.
-Each year we have hosted 24 high school aged students for a one week immersion course in Human Rights.
+Each year we have hosted 24 high school aged students for a one week immersion program in Human Rights.

 The program will run again starting on August 18th until August 24th, 2019

 Why students should attend?